Robert-Roy/numbers-to-words/readme.txt

 I had a programming competition against a buddy to see who could solve the problem of turning a number "532" into a string "five hundred thirty-two" faster.
-Since, I decided to add support for counting all the way up to (but not including) 10^67.
+Since, I cleaned up the code and added more functionality

-Currently supports any number between one thousand millillion and negative one thousand millillion
+Currently supports any number between one millimillion and negative one millimillion with less than 3007 characters past the decimal